AdobeDocs/commerce-knowledge-base.en/help/faq/general/adobe-commerce-eos-policy-faq.md

 title: Adobe Commerce Software End of Support FAQ
 description: The following FAQ is intended to help merchants, developers, and partners understand the implications of Adobe Commerce’s published End of Support (EOS) date for affected versions of Adobe Commerce.
 exl-id: ec147307-46eb-4a3a-8572-a014b091c58a
-feature: "Best Practices, Compliance, Console"
+feature: Best Practices, Compliance, Console
 ---
 # Adobe Commerce Software End of Support FAQ